tomcritchlow/tomcritchlow.github.io/_posts/2018-07-09-honukitty.md

 [http://arnoldwaldstein.com/2018/05/tokenizing-causes-for-social-good/](http://arnoldwaldstein.com/2018/05/tokenizing-causes-for-social-good/)

 Anyway.
+Congrats Arnold on pushing for this to exist in the world.
 Roxy loves turtles and I left a bid for Honu.

 Asking for a real application of blockchain?
 Here it is, from tokens to turtles.